aws-samples/bedrock-claude-chat/README.md

 cdk bootstrap aws://<account id>/us-east-1
 ```

-- If necessary, edit the following entries in [cdk.json](. /cdk/cdk.json) if necessary.
+- If necessary, edit the following entries in [cdk.json](./cdk/cdk.json) if necessary.

-  - `bedrockRegion`: Region where Bedrock is available.
+  - `bedrockRegion`: Region where Bedrock is available. **NOTE: Bedrock does NOT support all regions for now.**
   - `allowedIpV4AddressRanges`, `allowedIpV6AddressRanges`: Allowed IP Address range.

 - Deploy this sample project